temporal-community/temporal-ai-agent/README.md

 ### LLM Provider Configuration

-The agent can use either OpenAI's GPT-4o, Google Gemini, or a local LLM via Ollama.
+The agent can use OpenAI's GPT-4o, Google Gemini, Anthropic Claude, or a local LLM via Ollama.
 Set the `LLM_PROVIDER` environment variable in your `.env` file to choose the desired provider:

 - `LLM_PROVIDER=openai` for OpenAI's GPT-4o
 - `LLM_PROVIDER=google` for Google Gemini
 - `LLM_PROVIDER=anthropic` for Anthropic
 - `LLM_PROVIDER=ollama` for the local LLM via Ollama (not recommended for this use case)

-### Option 1: OpenAI Configuration
+### Option 1: OpenAI

 If using OpenAI, ensure you have an OpenAI key for the GPT-4o model.
 Set this in the `OPENAI_API_KEY` environment variable in `.env`.